 3 Popular Ways to Use a HELOC

-Home prices continue to rise in 94% of metro areas contributing to an already competitive housing market.
+Home prices continue to rise in metro areas contributing to an already competitive housing market.
 Sellers are benefiting from multiple offers, bidding wars, and quick sales.
 Fortunately, selling your home isn’t the only way to cash in on its rising value.
 A robust housing market and record low interest rates provide a unique opportunity for homeowners represented in a simple formula:

 Market Value – Mortgage Balance = Home Equity